 The true essence of Madrid is in its neighbourhoods.
 To learn more about this beautiful city, we recommend that, in addition to visiting the best-known and most frequented places, you visit some of the most famous neighbourhoods in Madrid.

-Most famous and authentic neighbourhoods in Madrid
+The most famous and authentic neighbourhoods in Madrid

 The Center: the most historic Madrid

-Some of the places to visit are the Royal Palace of Madrid, the Almudena Cathedral, the Sabatini Gardens, the Royal Theater of Madrid, the Puerta del Sol, the Plaza de Oriente, the Plaza de la Villa, the Plaza Mayor and the Arco de Cuchilleros, the Basilica of San Francisco el Grande, the Gran Vía and the Metrópolis Building, the Palacio de las Cortes, the Plaza de España, the Palacio de Liria, among others.
+Some of the places to visit are the Royal Palace of Madrid, the Almudena Cathedral, the Sabatini Gardens, the Royal Theater of Madrid, the Puerta del Sol, the Plaza de Oriente, the Plaza de la Villa, the Plaza Mayor and the Arco de Cuchilleros, the Basilica of San Francisco el Grande, the Gran Vía and the Metrópolis Building, the Palacio de las Cortes, the Plaza de España, and the Palacio de Liria, among others.

 Retiro & Paseo del Arte: epicenter of cultural life